 - A. When working on an assigned job that runs over into overtime, the employees working on that job are to be given first choice to finish that job as a continuation of shift.
 If the overtime job does not need the same number of assigned employees in a classification, the most senior employee will have the first choice of overtime. - B. Call-back procedures will continue as established on a work-unit-by-work-unit basis and reduced to writing, unless expressly stated herein.
 Such procedures may be changed by mutual agreement between the designated union representative and the management representative. - C. Environmental Services (ES) Plant Maintenance.
-With the exception of continuation of a job as defined in Section 15.3.A above, unscheduled overtime shall be assigned from a rotating overtime board as described in Section 15.2.B above.
+With the exception of continuation of a job as defined in Section 15.3.A above, unscheduled overtime shall be assigned first, on a voluntarily basis from a written list containing the names of eligible employees in classification seniority order, highest to lowest.
+The Supervisor will determine the appropriate order of classifications to be offered the overtime.
+If the employee contacted does not voluntarily take the assignment, or does not answer when the Supervisor calls if the employee is not at work, then the Supervisor will move on to the next person on the list.
+In the event insufficient volunteers are available through this method, assignment will be in reverse order of classification seniority.

 Section 15.4 Compensatory Time At the employee's request, and with management's approval, the employee may substitute cash payment for equivalent compensatory time, or a combination thereof.
 All overtime worked and/or compensatory time accrued must be with prior supervisory/management approval and in accordance with the Tacoma Municipal Code 1.12.080.
+Any unused compensatory time will be paid out at the end of the calendar year in which it was earned.